ministryofjustice/security-guidance/docs/email-blocklist-process.md

 Throughout this document, any item on the email blocklist is referred to as a 'blocklist object'.

 Each individual mail platform has its own set of objects that can be added to the blocklist.
-These obects vary from product to product.
+These objects vary from product to product.

 **Note:** Users **SHOULD NOT** interact with any unsolicited or unwanted emails.
 Instead, follow email spam handling processes.
 For more information on this, contact your local IT Service Desk.